HiteshBucky/Sorting-Visualizer/README.md

 # This is Sorting-Visualizer

+This project is also available live.
+Check the demo here, click here: https://visualizersorting.herokuapp.com/

 # Instructions
 #### - Modify the length of the array
 #### - Generate a random array